-Group B Streptococcus (GBS or group B Strep) is a normal bacterium which is carried by 20-40% of adults, most commonly in the gut, and for around 25% of women, in the vagina, usually without symptoms or side-effects.
+Group B Streptococcus (GBS) is a normal bacterium which is carried by 20-40% of adults, most commonly in the gut, and for up to 25% of women, in the vagina, usually without symptoms or side-effects.

 GBS is not a sexually transmitted disease.
 Treatment of a woman and her partner carrying GBS does not prevent re-colonisation.

-There are two types of group B Strep infection in newborns: early and late-onset.
+There are two types of GBS infection in young babies: early and late-onset:

-Early-onset GBS infection is more common (2/3 of cases in babies) and occurs when the baby is up to 6 days old; a key symptom is the rapid development of breathing problems, associated with blood poisoning.
+- Early-onset GBS infection is more common (approximately 2/3 of cases in babies) and occurs when the baby is up to 6 days old; a key symptom is the rapid development of breathing problems, associated with blood poisoning.

-Late-onset GBS infection – usually presenting as GBS meningitis – occurs between age 7 days and 1 month and, more rarely, up to age 3 months.
+- Late-onset GBS infection – usually presenting as sepsis and meningitis – occurs between age 7 days and up to age 3 months.
 After 3 months’ old, GBS infection in babies is extremely rare.

-Group B Strep is a recognised cause preterm delivery, maternal infections, stillbirths and late miscarriages.
-Babies born preterm are at particular risk of GBS infection as their immune systems are not as well developed as term babies.
+GBS is a recognised cause preterm delivery, maternal infections, stillbirths and late miscarriages; preterm babies are known to be at particular risk of GBS infection as their immune systems are not as well developed.